-The Hakai Institute currently operates two field stations, one on Calvert Island on the remote BC Central Coast and one on Quadra Island at the Northern end of the Strait of Georgia.
+The Hakai Institute currently operates two ecological observatories, one on Calvert Island on the remote BC Central Coast and one on Quadra Island at the northern end of the Strait of Georgia.

 The Hakai Institute is also involved in community-based initiatives with our neighbouring First Nations for fostering leadership, technical capacity, and local programs.

 In Spring 2015, we launched Hakai Magazine, an editorially-independent on-line publication that explores science, society, and the environment in compelling narratives to highlight coastal life and phenomena.